briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 making expenses and costs a lien upon the lands, to be collected as other taxes and returned to the Village with the General Fund, with special accounting under Revised Code Section 715.261.
-Notwithstanding the method of collection set forth in this division, the Director of Law, in the Director’s sole discretion, may take any action necessary to collect the costs of demolition, boarding, or other nuisance abatement from the owner or other responsible party, including but not limited to filing of legal proceedings, referring the amount due for collection
+Notwithstanding the method of collection set forth in this division, the Director of Law, in the Director's sole discretion, may take any action necessary to collect the costs of demolition, boarding, or other nuisance abatement from the owner or other responsible party, including but not limited to filing of legal proceedings, referring the amount due for collection